A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

-A main drawbacks of agenda-based approaches is that they are task-dependent.
-However, M2M~\cite{Shah2018M2M} has access to multiple \textit{APIs} alongside a task specification.
-Each API has access to a task schema provided by a developer, outlining the scope and restrictions of interactions for the task in question.
+One paper that follows an agenda-based approach is ABUS~\cite{li2017ABUS}.
+The input consists of a set of rules (a stack-like representation of user states), and example dialogues (used for building an accompanying user simulator).
+The simulator sends real-time simulated utterances to the system, which is trained to reply using an RL policy.
+This approach addresses the challenge of training dialogue systems to respond accurately and effectively in real-world scenarios, facilitated by a publicly available simulation framework.
+A drawback of agenda-based approaches is that they are task-dependent.
+M2M~\cite{Shah2018M2M} has access to multiple \textit{APIs} alongside a task specification, where each API has access to a task schema, outlining the scope and restrictions of interactions for the task in question.
 The generation process of M2M can be divided into two parts: first, using a \textbf{task specification} that contains a schema corresponding to an API; second, using \textbf{task-independent information} that maps the task specification to a set of dialogues.
-This method addresses the challenge of enhancing the generalizability of the TOD generation system, allowing it to scale to new tasks and domains more effectively than systems with domain-specific rules, like ABUS~\cite{li2017ABUS}.
+Moreover, SGD~\cite{Rastogi2020SGD} addresses the fact that in the real world, multiple services have overlapping functionality.
+The authors advocate for building a single unified dialogue model for all services and APIs by allowing access to a schema that provides a dynamic set of intents and slots, along with their natural language descriptors.
+Using dynamic schemas for each API allows for sharing knowledge between the services.
+SGD builds on top of M2M~\cite{Shah2018M2M} by generalizing it to multiple user-system simulations, called agents, spanning over 26 services covering 16 domains, and resulting in a 16k dialogue dataset.